Mel Gibson Says Big Pharma Want Him Dead For Exposing Turbo Cancer Cure

 Once celebrated as a Nobel Prize-winning anti-parasitic, Ivermectin was demonized by the government and mainstream media during the Covid pandemic.
 Why the sudden smear campaign?
 Because this unassuming drug poses a direct threat to the trillion-dollar profits tied to the alarming rise in ‘turbo cancers’ linked to the vaccines.

 And the truth is getting harder to silence.
 Even Hollywood icon Mel Gibson has witnessed it firsthand.
-Four of his closest vaccinated friends were diagnosed with Stage 4 cancer in recent years.
+Three of his closest vaccinated friends were diagnosed with Stage 4 cancer in recent years.

 But instead of relying on mainstream solutions, they dared to try something different—and the results have been nothing short of remarkable.